-Danville's next Power & Light Director needs to be an outstanding leader who can grow with the organization.
-It is important to note this job is not just a technical job but one where the individual will need to be an accomplished manager.
-The City would prefer a participatory management style where everyone's opinion is respected utilizing a family style environment.
-On the other hand the individual will have high expectations for the staff and set high standards.
-And he/she will expect them to be met while not being unreasonable about it.
+Danville's next Utility Director needs to be an outstanding leader who can grow with the organization.
+Municipal experience is not required, but will be given great weight in considering candidates.
+It is important to note this job is not purely technical, but one where the individual will need to be an accomplished manager.
+The City would prefer a participatory management style where everyone's opinion is respected.
+The individual will have high expectations for the staff and implement them.
 Accountability will be very important to the Director.
-At the same time he/she will realize one person cannot do it all and will utilize subordinate staff.
-He/she will mentor and delegate appropriately so as to develop staff.
+He/she will delegate, mentor and develop staff.

-The new Director's approach will be positive and supportive.
+The new Director's approach must be positive and supportive.
 He/she should be outgoing, confident, positive, proactive, responsive and involved.
-It will also be important for the person to be easy going, approachable and easy to talk to.
-The individual will understand the importance of the day-to-day but will not let it consume his/her attention and preclude preparation for the future and the Department's long term success.
+It will also be important for the person to be approachable and easy to talk to.
+The individual will understand the importance of the day-to-day operations but will not let it consume his/her attention and preclude preparation for the future and the Department's long term success.

-The City's and the Utility's management is innovative, forward thinking, and believes in transparency.
+The City's management is innovative, forward thinking, and believes in transparency.
 It wants to hear what it needs to hear and not what it might otherwise want to hear.
-Consequently, the next Power & Light Director needs to be a straight shooter, not a "yes" man or woman, but also someone who will rally enthusiastically behind the program after all the options are presented and management has determined the course of action.
+Consequently, the next Utility Director needs to be a straight shooter, not a "yes" man or woman, but also someone who will rally enthusiastically behind the program after all the options are presented and management has determined the course of action.
 The individual should be comfortable making decisions.
 Integrity and honesty are critical.
 Being humble and willing to admit a mistake will be important to establishing credibility.

-The Director must have outstanding communication skills, listen carefully and be as comfortable talking to a company president as well as the fellow mowing lawns.
+The Director must have outstanding communication skills, listen carefully and be as comfortable talking to a company president as to the employees in non-professional positions.
 Danville is a small town at heart so being friendly and very customer service oriented will be very important.
-He/she will not spend a great deal of time behind a desk but will be out in the field and in the community.
-That is particularly important because the City is hoping the next Division Director will help improve the Power and Light's image.
+It is also very important for applicants to understand that the new Director will not spend a great deal of time behind a desk but will be out in the field and in the community.
+That is a particularly significant issue because the City is hoping the next Director will help improve the Utility Department's image by, among other things, spending a good deal of time mentoring the Crew Leaders and support staff.

-Knowledge of electric utilities is essential.
-Skill in management, budget preparation, management, and customer service is an absolute necessity.
+Knowledge of water, wastewater, natural gas, and electric utilities is essential.
+Skill in management, budget preparation, and customer service is an absolute necessity.
 Experience in intergovernmental relations will be a plus.
-The ideal candidate will have at least seven years of progressively responsible experience, preferably in electric utilities.
-A Bachelor's degree from an accredited college or university, in management or a related field, is required.
-A degree in engineering is a plus as is experience in Virginia and in a community with an expanding electric utility.
+The ideal candidate will have at least seven years of progressively responsible experience, preferably in all pertinent utility areas.
+A Bachelor's degree from an accredited college or university, in engineering, management, or a related field is required.
+Experience in Virginia and in a community with an expanding utilities is a plus.

-The Previous Director of Power and Light
+The Previous Director